Keyboard shortcuts

 • PoolKernel.Sum — sum of each window

-Pooling is configured per-entry with kernel_size and stride.
+Pooling is configured per-entry with pool_kernel_size and pool_stride.

 Observation layout